idksoftware/ImgArchive/Installation.md

 Under the Apple Mac SIA can be installed using Apple Install package sia.pic.
 This will install SIA into the default locations.

 ##Using SIA administration tool
+The SIA administration tool siaadmin.exe can be used to install the SIA environments using the initialisation command "init".
+This command will initialise the environment allowing SIA to manage the archive, the location of which will be determined be the arguments passed to the "init" command.
+If no arguments are passed then the "init" command will use the standard OS platform installation locations.

+###Initialisation command arguments
+These arguments will enable you pick the location of the initialled environment, the archive and the workspace.
+On windows programs can be installed as for all users of the machine or for just you the current user.

 ###Standard OS platform installation locations
 SIA is normally installed in a default location defined for the OS platform it is running under.
 Each OS platform has a default location for third party applications.
 The standard locations or each of the three main platforms are described as follows: